Biogeochemical-Argo Program

 Click the icons to learn more

 Oxygen is required by most living organisms.
-Oxygen data collection is extremely important in an ecosystem such as the Gulf of Mexico with abundant nutrients and runoff from the Mississippi River.
+Oxygen data collection is extremely important in an ecosystem such as the Gulf of America with abundant nutrients and runoff from the Mississippi River.
 These excess nutrients and pollutants can create areas lacking sufficient oxygen levels (dead zones, or hypoxic zones) which can be deadly for certain species.

 Nitrate is a nutrient that is necessary for photosynthesis and primary production in the ocean.
 Too much nitrate can be harmful to marine life.